 Historically the Canal largely ran through open countryside with scattered cottages, apart from the central section close to the town where a tannery, gas works and the Trent and Mersey Mill (noted as a flour mill in 1882) stood nearby during the 19th Century.
 Other warehouse buildings once stood upon the banks.
-Southwards The Mossley formed the focus of a settlement of cottages, with some limekilns, and there was a further similar group around the wharf and basin at Lea Hall.
+Southwards The Mossley formed the focus of a settlement of cottages, with some limekilns in use from at least 1840 to at least 1889, and used to produce lime for processing leather after its owner bought the Bryan's Lane Tannery, and there was a further similar group around the wharf and basin at Lea Hall.